asteroidai/docs/README.md

-# Mintlify Starter Kit
+# Entropy Labs Documentation

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including
+This repository contains the documentation for Entropy Labs [Sentinel](https://github.com/EntropyLabsAI/sentinel).
+It's based on the Mintlify starter kit.

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components

 ### Development